zachgoll/tic-tac-toe-subscriber-refactor/REFACTOR_NOTES.md

 ## MVC Pattern

 Different libraries and frameworks _enable_ different design patterns.
-Therefore, going from Vanilla => Alpine => React, you'll see slightly different application designs and patterns throughout.
+Therefore, going from Vanilla => React, you'll see slightly different application designs and patterns throughout.

 Below, I will explain the classic MVC design pattern as it pertains to our **vanilla refactor**.
-I will not be covering the design patterns behind the Alpine.js or React refactors as these patterns are more obvious as you use these libraries more and more.
+I will not be covering the design patterns behind the React refactor as these patterns are more obvious as you use these libraries more and more.

 One of the unfortunate things about building Vanilla JavaScript applications is that there are no patterns that you _must_ use.
 You can get a JavaScript app working with hundreds of _different_ implementations, but if you want to build something that can be **scaled** and **easily debugged**, you'll need some sort of application pattern.